Academic Programs Catalog

 Neighborhood Engagement Centers

 At MSU, every undergraduate student is a part of a Neighborhood, where they have access to resources to succeed academically, gain global perspectives, make connections, learn by doing, and live a healthy life.
 The Neighborhoods bring MSU resources to where students live and connect.
-The Engagement Centers are unique spaces located in each neighborhood and serve as the main access points to important resources such as neighborhood advisors, tutors, help rooms, health practitioners, and other resources that can help you navigate through your college career.
-Services available in the neighborhoods include: academic advising; assistance with math coursework, writing papers, and other academic subjects; recreation and fitness programs; health clinic; intercultural dialogues; and exploring majors and careers.
-When you have a question, need support or want to connect with other Spartans, visit the Engagement Center in your neighborhood.
+The Engagement Centers are unique spaces located in each neighborhood and serve as the main access points to important resources such as university advisors, peer educators and tutors, help rooms, health practitioners, and other resources that can help you navigate through your college career.
+Services available in the neighborhoods include academic advising; assistance with math coursework, writing papers, and other academic subjects; recreation and fitness programs; health clinics; intercultural dialogues and identity consciousness programs; and exploring majors and careers.

 Brody Neighborhood Engagement Center